MailMan PHP Extension Reference Documentation

 void put_HttpProxyDomain(string strVal);

-Specifies the optional NTLM domain when using NTLM authentication with an HTTP proxy.
+Sets the optional Windows domain used for NTLM authentication with an HTTP proxy.

 void put_HttpProxyHostname(string strVal);

-Specifies the hostname or IPv4 address of the HTTP proxy to use.
+Sets the hostname or IP address of the HTTP proxy used for SMTP and POP3 connections.

 void put_HttpProxyPassword(string strVal);

-Specifies the password used when authenticating to an HTTP proxy.
+Sets the password used to authenticate with the configured HTTP proxy.

 HttpProxyPort